Eldurkar/CarND-Behavioral-Cloning-P3-keras/README.md

 I found that this was sufficient to meet the project requirements for the first track.
 To make the car run on the same track, additional data augmenation techniques like adding random brightness, shearing and horizontal shifting could be applied.
+##### Generator

-Instead of storing the preprocessed data in memory all at once, using a generator pieces of the data were pulled and processed on the fly as and when needed, which was much more memory-efficient.
+Instead of storing the preprocessed data in memory all at once, using a generator function, pieces of the data were pulled and processed on the fly as and when needed, which was found to be more memory-efficient.

 The network was then trained for 5 epochs.

-The model was then tested on the first track to ensure that the model was performing as expected.
+The model was tested on the first track to ensure that it was performing as expected.

 #### Challenges and areas of improvement
 The following challenges were faced and overcome during this project: